willfootwill/alphaswarm-charts/README.md

 - 🔧 **Easy integration** - Works with Observable Plot and D3.js
 - 📚 **Rich examples** - Comprehensive documentation with real-world use cases

-## When to Use Footswarm Charts
+## When to Use Alphaswarm Charts

-Footswarm charts are particularly useful when you want to:
+Alphaswarm charts are particularly useful when you want to:

 - **Explore distributions** while seeing individual data points
 - **Compare groups** with different sample sizes